usgs/wdfn-blog/content/Introduction.md

 The development of these tools is closely coordinated with USGS enterprise information systems providing convenient access to USGS monitoring data within various data analysis environments.

-Other ways to hear from The USGS Resources Water Mission Area
+Other ways to hear from The USGS Water Mission Area
 ==========

-There are several ways beyond this page to keep up to date on the work that is done at at the Water Resources Mission Area, and to provide feedback.
+There are several ways beyond this page to keep up to date on the work that is done at at the Water Mission Area, and to provide feedback.

+For news, updates, and resources for the Water Mission Area as a whole, please visit the new [Water Mission Area homepage](https://www.usgs.gov/science/mission-areas/water-resources).

 |Twitter|Github|
 |-----------|------------|